yudhisteer/Face-Recognition-with-Masks/README.md

 Now after being confident that we got a robust model, it is time for ```real-time face recognition with masks```.

  ### 3.9 Real-time Face Recognition
 We now come to the time for the real test - real-time face recognition.
 Our objective is to recognize a person who is wearing a mask.
 We start by reading the image from a camera input.
 We need to process the image from BGR to RGB.
 Using our pre-trained face mask SSD model we had, we perform the face detection and crop the face.
 We send this image to our face recognition model for face matching.
 If a face is detected, our face mask detection model will draw a rectangle showing if the person is wearing a mask or not.
-We use the face coordinates from the face detection model to crop the image and our face recogniton model will perform the embedding and assign name to the image with the least distance.
+We use the face coordinates from the face detection model to crop the image and our face recognition model will perform the embedding and assign name to the image with the least distance.
 A schema of the process is shown below:

 <p align="center">